R bootcamp

 [1] "character"

-Try to figure out some of these coercion rules.
+Do a little detective work and try to figure out some of these coercion rules.
 Make a couple of vectors with mixed values of different types using the function c(), and observe what type of vector you get in return.

 v1 <- c(1, "42", "hello")